 New EU regulations known as the General Data Protection Regulation (GDPR) came into force on 25th May 2018.
 The GDPR places significant additional responsibilities, over and above those defined in the Data Protection Act 1998, on those who collect and process personal data to ensure that providers of personal data understand the lawful basis for the collection and processing of their data.
 The document which explains this basis is known as a ‘Privacy Notice’.
 The present document constitutes the Sisters of the Mists Privacy Notice.

-For each person making enquiries about training, healing, readings, books or enchantments with the Sisters of the Mists, either an email address or contact number is held for reply and contact.
+For each person making enquiries about Priestess Training, Private Sittings, Monthly Circles, Gatherings, Pilgrim of the Inner Sanctum or Earth Mother Shoppe, either an email address or contact number is held for reply and contact.

 For those who apply for training or book for healing and / or readings appointments, their name, address, email, contact number, DOB, medical history and path followed is held in a data base either for Priestess training or a client directory.
 All of which is confidential.

-For those who order enchantments, Flame of the Mists candles or books, their name, address, email and contact number is held for shipping purposes only.
+For those who order via the Shoppe, their name, address, email and contact number is held for shipping purposes only.

 Who is collecting the data?

-The data will be collected by the Sisters of the Mists
+The data will be collected by Sisters of the Mists and Inner Sanctum staff

 How is the data collected?